LavaMoat/lavamoat.github.io/src/content/docs/guides/allow-scripts.md

 :::tip[What does "setup" do?]

 Depending on the detected package manager, the `setup` command will add `ignore-scripts=true` to your package's `.npmrc`, or `enableScripts: false` to your package's `.yarnrc.yml`.
 If the file does not exist, it will be created. (yarn1 is also still supported)

+`pnpm` ignores scripts by default, but the `.npmrc` file is generated anyway.
+It's worth keeping in case someone runs `npm install` before they notice pnpm is used in the repo.

 As a failsafe, the setup command then adds a _dev_ dependency on [`@lavamoat/preinstall-always-fail`][preinstall-fail-ext] to `package.json`. `@lavamoat/preinstall-always-fail` will throw an error if an install-time lifecycle script is run--which _should_ never occur (due to the `ignore-scripts` configuration).